batocera-linux/batocera.linux/batocera-Changelog.md

 - Added zramswap service
 - Enable swap on rpi through rpi3 to improve suppport for low-memory variants e.g. Zero 2W
+- Support for third-party Wiimotes
+  - Enable the wiimote3rdparty service in SYSTEM -> SERVICES
 ### Fixed
 - Dolphin bug that prevented full range of analog trigger axis being used.
 - Flycast per pixel sorting option if renderer not explicitly set